isc-projects/stork/doc/devel.rst

 ``eth1`` interface.
 Our experiments show that this assumption works reliably.

-Debugging in system tests
+Debugging System Tests
 -------------------------

 .. note::

     This section is under construction.

-The system test debugging may be performed on different levels.
+The system test debugging may be performed at different levels.
 You can debug the test execution itself or connect the debugger to an executable running in the Docker container.